Barenbrug and KeyGene start joint venture using dandelions for sustainable natural rubber production

 Lion-Flex BV to boost the development of rubber dandelion varieties

-The Barenbrug family and research company KeyGene have joined forces to develop and produce rubber dandelion varieties and establish the sustainable production of natural rubber in Europe under the name Lion-Flex.
+The Barenbrug family and KeyGene have joined forces to develop and produce rubber dandelion varieties and establish the sustainable production of natural rubber in Europe under the name Lion-Flex.
 With KeyGene contributing high yielding breeding lines, knowledge, expertise and technology, the new joint venture has a strong starting position.
 Lion-Flex will be able to build on and benefit from the plant breeding expertise and seed production infrastructure of the Royal Barenbrug Group.

 The Dutch plant research company KeyGene has performed over ten years of studies & research into the development of rubber dandelions.
 This research was carried out together with partners such as Wageningen University & Research and organisations in Kazakhstan, the original habitat of the wild rubber dandelion (Taraxacum kok-saghyz).